bscotch/spritely/README.md

   This feature is useful for pipelines where the presence/absence of images is used as an indicator for progress through the pipeline, or for export tools that refuse to overwrite existing images.
++ `spritely fix -f enemy --root-images-are-sprites` causes any images directly in the root folder (`enemy`) to be treated as individual sprites, by putting each into their own folder.
+When used in combination with the `--recursive` flag, *only* the root-level images are treated this way (all others are treated as normal).
+This is useful for cases where sprites containing only one image are not exported by your drawing software into a folder, but only as a single image.

 ### Programmatic Usage